timmonfette1/iptool-ffi/README.md

 `$ sudo cpan App::cpanminus` to install "cpanm".<br />
 and<br/>
 `$ sudo cpanm FFI::Platypus` to install the module.<br />

+It also needs the FFI::CheckLib module and installs it with `$ sudo cpanm FFI::CheckLib`.

+### Go (Golang)
+`make go-build`
+Will compile the FFI and build the Golang library in the resulting "lib/" directory.<br />

+This target does a lot of directory shuffling to build a Go library for iptool.
+It will temporarily update your $GOPATH to allow for a Go installation of the library.
+It will then clean-up after itself.<br />
+After this it will leave two directories in the "lib/" folder:

+  - pkg/github.com/timmonfette1/iptool
+  - src/github.com/iptool

+The first will be holding the "iptool.a" library and the second will be holding "iptool.go", "iptool.h" and "libiptool.so".<br />
+Place the first one in your "pkg" directory in your Go workspace and the second one in your "src" directory in your go workspace.<br />
+Examples for my machine are:

+  - pkg/linux_amd64/github.com/timmonfette1/iptool/iptool.a
+  - src/github.com/iptool/timmonfette1/iptool.go

+Make sure to not have nested "pkg" or "src" directories by accident when moving these to your Go workspace.<br />

+When building/installing your project, make sure to link to the shared library.
+An example is:<br />
+`$ go install -ldflags="-r /path/to/go/workspace/src/github.com/timmonfette1/iptool"`

 Examples
 -------------